-Having connected the FAT 1, it's time to put it into action!
-Here's a simple step by step guide:
+Having connected the FAT 2, it's time to put it into action!
+Here's a simple step by step guide.
+We'll assume that a condenser microphone is connected as the sound source, and that the phantom power has been engaged:

 - a) The first stage is to set up the gains of the unit.
-With the Compressor switched out, start with the Input and Output Gains and Gain Make-Up at 0dB. - b) With the Meter set to read 'Output', adjust the Input Gain to achieve a peak reading of around 0VU with the chosen source material. - c) If more output is then required then adjust the Output Level control accordingly. - d) Now depress the Compressor 'On' switch, and depress the Meter switch to read 'Gain Reduction'. - e) Using the Program control, select a suitable preset to suit the instrument or mix you are listening to. - f) The meter should now register that some gain reduction is taking place.
+With the Compressor switched out, start with the Input Gain at minimum and the Output Gain and Gain Make-Up at 0dB. - b) With the Meter set to read 'Output', adjust the Input Gain to achieve a peak reading of around 0VU with the chosen source material. - c) If more output is then required then adjust the Output Level control accordingly. - d) Now depress the Compressor 'On' switch, and depress the Meter switch to read 'Gain Reduction'. - e) Using the Program control, select a suitable preset to suit the vocal or instrument that you are listening to. - f) The meter should now register that some gain reduction is taking place.
 If not, or you wish more gain reduction to occur, increase the setting of the Input Gain control. - g) When gain reduction is taking place, you should notice that the output level is reduced.
-By switching the Compressor On switch in and out; you can compare the levels and the subjective sound quality of the original and compressed signals.
+By switching the Compressor On switch in and out, you can compare the levels and the subjective sound quality of the original and compressed signals.
 With the Compressor active, use the Gain Make-Up control to set the level so that when disabling the compressor, there is no level drop.
 This way you can A/B the signals without the levels changing. - h) Switch to Manual mode.
 You will now find that the Threshold, Ratio, Attack, Release and Knee controls become active.
 Start with the Threshold at +10dB, Ratio at 1:3, Attack and Release at 'Fast', and Knee at 'Soft'. - i) While continuing to meter gain reduction, gradually turn the Threshold clockwise towards -20dB.
 While doing this you'll notice that compression will start to take place and the meter will start to register some gain reduction.
 The further towards 20dB you move, the greater the gain reduction that occurs.
 Aim to get around a maximum 3-4dB of gain reduction occurring as a starting point.
 You should also notice that increasing the Ratio setting causes more gain reduction to occur.

-By referring to Figure 4, you can see the settings that we have used to create the fifteen program presets, so you may want to manually duplicate these settings and then use them as a starting point, then adjust to suit your own tastes.
+By referring to Figure 4, you can see the settings that we have used to create the fifteen program presets, so you may want to manually duplicate these settings and then use them as a starting point, and then adjust to suit your own tastes.